dbulnes/stellar-ledger-api/README.md

 The Ledger Stellar App is currently locked for the XLM cointype 148, so you will get an error when you try to use a different one.
 This could change in the future when other coins on the stellar network [register their coin type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
 Since accounts on the Stellar network are not free like on most other networks it makes sense to use the same account for all Stellar-based assets.
 And that means using the same bip32 path.

-Only hardened paths are supported at this tie (all path elements must end with ').
+Only hardened paths are supported at this time (all path elements must end with ').